Denver Grand Theft Lawyer

 - Class 2 Felony: Exceeds $1,000,0000.

-Colorado does recognize aggravated motor vehicle theft as a distinct crime.
-Under section 18-4-409 of Colorado’s criminal code, someone who steals a car and keeps it for more than 24 hours is guilty of aggravated motor vehicle theft.
+Colorado does recognize aggravated motor vehicle theft (Grand Theft Auto) as a distinct crime.
+Under section 18-4-409 of Colorado’s Criminal Code (C.R.S.), someone who steals a car and keeps it for more than 24 hours is guilty of aggravated motor vehicle theft.

 Aggravated motor vehicle theft can be classified as: